UseMuffin/Footprint/README.md

 fields when creating a record, on the `modified_by` field again when updating the record and it will use the associated user record's company `id` in the `company_id` field when creating a record.

-## Warning

-If you have the `FootprintBehavior` attached to a model do not load the model inside `Controller::initialize()` method directly or indirectly.
-If you do so the footprint (user entity) won't be set for the model and the behavior won't work as expected.
-You can load your model in `Controller::beforeFilter()` if needed.
-Also configure your `AuthComponent`/`AuthenticationComponent` to do auth check in `Controller.initialize` event.

 ## Patches & Features